-Early last Fall, I finally gave in to one of the America’s Test Kitchen promotional emails and ordered a free trial copy of Cook’s Country magazine.
+Early last Fall, I finally gave in to one of the America’s Test Kitchen promotional emails and ordered a free trial copy of Cook’s Country magazine and an home pizza oven after going through all the reviews on Ama top 10, as frequently going out to grab a slice of pizza was getting a little heavy on the wallet.
 We didn’t end up subscribing to it because we chose to go with the slightly less country-sounding Cook’s Illustrated.

 There is one recipe in particular in this particular copy of Cook’s Country (October/November, 2009) that has become a Kitchen Post favorite.
 It is especially a Mrs Kitchen Post favorite.